gertjanrocks/homebridge-commander/README.md

 # homebridge-commander
 Simple CLI plug-in for homebridge

 By default homebridge-commander will execute the cmd listed in the config with default arguments.
-The default arguments are the name of the command (given name from config.json), the type of command (PowerState, Brightness, etc.) the action (get or set), and the value (only by set command).
+The default arguments are the name of the command (given name from config.json), the type of command (powerstate, brightness, etc.) the action (get or set), and the value (only with set command).

+See ExampleScript.sh in the example directory for one script which excepts all commands.
+It is possible to have a seperate script each listed command.

 ```
  cmd command_name command_type action value

+ example:
+ ExampleScript.sh SwitchName powerstate set true
 ```

 The arguments can be turned off by setting the no_arg value to true